Interstate River Water Disputes Act: Amendment Act of 2002

+Amendment Bill of 2019

-Inter-State River Water Disputes Amendment Bill, 2019 : The Inter-State River Water Disputes Amendment Bill was introduced in Lok Sabha on 25th July,2019 by the minister of Jal Shakti, Mr.Gajendra Singh Shekhawat.
-It amends the Inter-State River Water Disputes Act, 1956.
-The Act provides for the adjudication of disputes relating to waters of inter-state rivers and river valleys.
+Inter-State River Water Disputes Amendment Bill, 2019 : The Inter-State River Water Disputes Amendment Bill was introduced in Lok Sabha on 25 July 2019 by the minister of Jal Shakti.
+It proposes to amend the Inter-State River Water Disputes Act, 1956.
+The bill got lapsed since it was not approved in time before electing the new Lok Sabha in 2024.